lbnl-science-it/cborg-client/continue/README.md

 ## How to Debug VS Code "Continue" Plugin

 Open the VS Code Console, select "Continue - LLM Prompt/Completion".
 It will show you the actual contents of prompts being transmitted to the server.

+## Note about config.yaml

+Continue is moving to a new config format, `config.yaml`.
+Currently this is not supported with the CBorg setup, but the config.json is still supported by Continue.

+Make sure that your setup does not also include a `config.yaml` file as the two methods will conflict and defer to the YAML source.
+The installation script will remove the YAML file if necessary.